scottwallacesh/concourse-terraform/README.md

 	- local state can be produced as an output and managed with concourse resources or scripts

+	- outputs can be passed between tasks, eliminating the need to directly couple state backends together

 - pre-built images for the terraform versions in `tf-versions` are available on docker hub, or you can build any version with the provided `Dockerfile`

 - orchestrates the [plan and apply on different machines](https://www.terraform.io/guides/running-terraform-in-automation.html) automation strategy